YacineBenzerga/Data-Modeling-ETL-pipeline-with-Postgres/README.md

 # Data-Modeling-ETL-pipeline-with-Postgres

-This project consists of creating a database schema and an ETL pipeline from a music streaming app.
+This project consists of creating a database schema and an ETL pipeline from a music streaming app collected data.
-The data collected from the app resides in a directory of JSON logs containing user activity as well as JSON metadata on the songs.
+The data resides in a directory of JSON logs containing user activity as well as JSON metadata on the songs.

 .